hli226/mvnimpute/README.md

 # mvnimpute

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of **mvnimpute** package is to implement multiple imputation to the data when there are both missing and censored values (a single variable can have missing and censoring simultaneously; or it can have either only missing or censored values)
+The goal of **mvnimpute** package is to implement multiple imputation to the data when there are both missing and censored values (a single variable can have missing and censoring simultaneously; or it can have either only missing or censored values). **NOTE: To correctly install this package, you have to update the R software to at least 3.6.0.**

 ## Installation